OfficeDev/office-js-docs-pr/docs/outlook/privacy-and-security.md

 The security model addresses security, privacy, and performance concerns of end users in the following ways.

-- End user's messages that are protected by Outlook's Information Rights Management (IRM) don't interact with Outlook add-ins on non-Windows clients.
+- End user's messages that are protected by Outlook's Information Rights Management (IRM) don't interact with add-ins in Outlook on mobile devices.

 [!INCLUDE [outlook-irm-add-in-activation](../includes/outlook-irm-add-in-activation.md)]